- Wondering if there’s a way to output audio to multiple devices in Windows 10? We’ve got a few quick tips for you.

 - Select the Playback tab shown in the snapshot directly below.

 - Then select your primary speakers audio playback device and click Set as default.
-That will be one of the two playback devices that plays the audio.
+That will be one of the two playback devices that play the audio.

 - Select the Recording tab shown directly below.